Chapter 12 : The Art of Being Suave

 And you know what?
 Everything was probably going to be a-okay until I said that; I probably just jinxed it.

-I am never riding the bus ever again; I am lucky to be alive
+I am never riding the bus ever again; I am lucky to be alive, damn it.

 And so what if I am exaggerating?